How to Buy Binoculars: Our Birding Binoculars Guide

 These lenses, closest to your eyes, magnify the object.

-Spin the wheel to move the ocular lenses simultaneously and bring the object into focus.
+Spin the wheel to move the ocular lenses simultaneously and bring the bird into focus.

 These large lenses gather light.
 The bigger the lens, the more light it captures, which means a brighter image.